coffee2code/silent-publish/readme.txt

 Yes.
 See the Filters section (under Other Notes) and look for the example using the 'c2c_silent_publish_default' filter.
 You'll have to put that code into your active theme's functions.php file or a mu-plugin file.

+= Why is the "Silent publish?" checkbox disabled? =

+If the "Silent publish?" checkbox had been checked at the time a post is published, the field will be shown but will disabled for that published post.
+Once a post is published, changing the value of the checkbox has no meaning, so there is no need to make it checkable.
+If you unpublish the post, the checkbox will again be clickable.

+= Why did the "Silent publish?" checkbox disappear? =

+If the "Silent publish?" checkbox had not been checked at the time a post is published, the field will no longer be shown for that published post.
+Once a post is published, changing the value of the checkbox has no meaning, so there is no need to show it.
+If you unpublish the post, the checkbox will reappear.

 = Does this plugin include unit tests? =

 Yes.